On this page: Description, Step by Step, Filters, Actions, User Variables, Field Labels, Rule Files, Example Rule Files

 A sequence of one or more characters.

-You can use variables and field labels in this value.
+You can enter user variables and field labels in this value.

-These filters can be used to test the contents of a specific part or all parts.
+The filters above test the contents of a specific part or all parts.

 Any Place Part